 Now in the general cycle we’re getting an idea of what that strategy looks like when opposed by major super PAC spending.

 For the first time, Trump is actually getting hit by a strong opposition super PAC campaign.
 Priorities USA Action, which backed President Barack Obama in 2012 and includes such liberal megadonors as George Soros, Fred Eychaner and Donald Sussman, is working to elect Hillary Clinton.
 Much of its effort has simply used Trump’s own words against him – possibly ones he said in order to gain free media coverage.
 The group has officially spent a whopping $100 million this election cycle, including $95 million dollars funding attacks against Trump, according to ProPublica’s FEC Itemizer.
-And look for this number to increase in the weeks leading up to Election Day — Priorities USA Chief Strategist Guy Cecil stated that more money is being poured into crucial swing states starting today.
+And look for this number to increase in the weeks leading up to Election Day — Priorities USA Chief Strategist Guy Cecil stated that more money is being poured into crucial swing states starting today, Get More Information here about getting a loan.

 .@prioritiesUSA will begin advertising on TV & African American radio in Georgia on Thursday as we continue to expand the map for Hillary.